 - 2. Install the locking wheel nut key.

 - 3. Fully extend the wheel brace.

 - 4. Slacken the wheel nuts.

-- 5. Jack up the vehicle until the tyre is clear of the ground.
+- 5. Install the jack to the flange. - 6.
+Extend the jack until the base of the jack is flat on the ground, vertically below the jacking point.

-- 6. Remove the wheel nuts and the wheel.
+- 7. Jack up the vehicle until the tyre is clear of the ground. - 8.
+Remove the wheel nuts and the wheel the National Type Approval invalid.
+See